 With The Heron’s Nest Editor Fay Aoyagi and Haijin Chad Lee Robinson

-Early on in my haiku and haibun journey, editors rejected my haibun and several advised me to read haiku, said that I’d not be able to write a good haibun until I had mastered the haiku part of haibun’s prose-haiku partnership.
-I had already looked at the many definitions of the two related genres, but found definitions lacking, particularly the formulaic ones like 5-7-5 syllables in 3 lines, short-long-short.
+Early on in my haiku and haibun journey, editors rejected my haibun and several advised me to read haiku, saying that I’d not be able to write a good haibun until I had mastered the haiku part of haibun’s prose-haiku partnership.
+I had already looked at the many definitions of the two related genres (haiku and haibun), but found definitions lacking in specifics and mostly useless except as a rough guide, particularly the formulaic definitions like number of lines and syllable counts.

-I decided that in order to better understand haiku and thus, to be better able to write a worthy haiku and haibun, I had to first hone my reading skills, so that I could appreciate and understand why the editors selected some and not others, and particularly not mine.
-And that’s what this three part series is about – How to do a deep reading of haiku as a first step in learning how to compose haiku.
+I decided that in order to better understand haiku and thus, to be better able to write a worthy haiku and haibun, I had to first hone my haiku reading skills.
+In this way, I might be able to appreciate and understand why the editors selected some and not others, and particularly why they didn’t accept mine.
+And that’s what this three-part series is about – How to do a deep reading of haiku for better understanding of the nature of haiku.

 Continue reading -> Part 1